Product Use Cases Pricing Guides Free tools About Book demo Start free trial

 Is your organisation subject to NIS2?

-NIS2 — the EU cybersecurity directive, implemented across member states from October 2024 — applies to thousands of organisations and public bodies across all 18 covered sectors.
+NIS2 — the EU cybersecurity directive, with national implementations rolling out from late 2024 into 2025 — applies to thousands of organisations and public bodies across all 18 covered sectors.
 Use this page to quickly determine whether your organisation is in scope, and what you concretely need to put in place.

 Two questions that settle most cases